icapps/ios-faro/README.md

 ```
 ## Serialize / Deserialize

 Deserialization and Serialization can happen automagically.
-For a more detailed example you can take a look at the `DeserializeOperatorsSpec` tests.
+For a more detailed example you can take a look at the `DeserializeOperatorSimplifiedSpec` tests.

 You can do: